Budget: Less than ¥8000

 There is a withdrawal limit of ¥100,000 per transaction at Seven Bank ATMs (and ¥50,000 at Japan Post Bank ATMs).
 Bear in mind that your bank or card company may impose an even stricter limit; if your card is rejected, this might be the reason why.

 More places in Japan accept credit cards than they used to, and now many bookings can be paid for online.
 Businesses that do take credit cards will often display the logo for the cards they accept.
 Visa is the most widely accepted, followed by MasterCard, American Express and Diners Club.
 Foreign-issued cards should work fine.

 Note that Japanese tend not to use credit cards for small or sundry purchases; some shops and restaurants have a minimum purchase requirement (of maybe ¥3000 or ¥5000 to use a card).

 Major banks and post office main branches can usually exchange US, Canadian and Australian dollars, pounds sterling, euros, Swiss francs, Chinese yuan and Korean won.

 MUFG operates World Currency Shop (www.tokyo-card.co.jp/wcs/wcs-shop-e.php) foreign-exchange counters in major cities that can handle a broader range of currencies, including Taiwan, Hong Kong, Singapore and New Zealand dollars.
 In all cases, you'll need to show your passport.
 Note that you receive a better exchange rate when withdrawing cash from ATMs than when exchanging cash or travellers cheques in Japan.

 For current exchange rates, see www.xe.com.

-Western Union (http://wu-japan.com/find-locations/en) has counters in most major cities.
-For sending money out of Japan, Shinsei Bank's GoRemit service (www.shinseibank.com/goremit/en) is convenient.
+Western Union (www.wu-japan.com) has counters in most major cities.